 - Place in oven and roast for about 30 minutes

-- Half way through their roasting process, you can stir the tomatoes so that they roast evenly
+- Half way through their roasting process, stir the tomatoes to roast evenly

-- If there is too much water being released by the tomatoes, you can remove some of it using a spoon
+- If there is too much water in the roasted tomatoes,remove some of it using a spoon

 - In a medium pan, add the olive oil and wait until heated

-- Add the garlic cloves and allow them to brown a little
+- Add the garlic cloves and let them to brown

-- Add the onions and Thai chilies.
-Allow the onions to caramelize
+- Add the onions and red chili flakes.

 - Add the tomato puree into this pan